rehabtasawar/web-scraper-tribune/README.md

 ## Features

 - Scrapes latest headlines from Tribune's news sections
-- Outputs data in a structured format (CSV/JSON)
+- Outputs data in a structured format (CSV)
-- Can be scheduled for periodic runs
+- Uses threads for fast processing

 ## Technologies Used